anthonylangsworth/OrderBot/doc/CommandReference.md

 ### /carrier-movement ignored-carriers import

-Import a list of ignored fleet carriers as a CSV (command separated variable) file.
+Import a list of ignored fleet carriers as a CSV (command separated variable) file, adding to (not replacing) the ignored carriers.
 This allows easy backup or transfer of the goals previously exported using [/carrier-movement ignored-carriers export](#carrier-movement-ignored-carriers-export).

 ### /carrier-movement ignored-carriers list